qslg154/qslg154.github.io/content/posts/puctf25.md

 5fb5ae9c277f2388c2d389894edc99ef31e8c3a247f9fc45b1c37b828c5fd79e
 Position to control (x):
 ```
-When I encrypt a 32-character hex with operation 2, the remote instance returns 64-character hex, so we can assume there is some padding pre-encryption.
+When a 32-character hex is encrypted with operation 2, the remote instance returns 64-character hex, so we can assume there is some padding pre-encryption.
 Also, operation 1 returns a pretty long hex, so we may alos assume that flag lies in it.

-from my third and fourth input, we can also see that the leading 32-character hex is the same, as there is no matching string for my first and second input, the matching string is not an intitial vector.
+from the third and fourth input, we can also see that the leading 32-character hex is the same, as there is no matching string for my first and second input, the matching string is not an intitial vector.
 Therefore, we can assume **AES_ECB** is used here, and the corresponding operations are:

 - add a block of 32-character hex (choosen by us) after the n-th character of the hex of the flag (n is also choosen by us), the encrypted hex is returned